nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 Despite this, Sri Lanka has been unsuccessful in creating an environment-friendly and economically developed society.
 For over 20 years, it has been unsuccessful in defining the marine zone in the environmentally important continental pool under the exclusive economic zone, which is more than 20 times larger than Sri Lanka.
 Despite being a signatory

-Country to many of the international Conventions and Treaties and also having more than 100 environmental laws in the country, it has failed to build up an environmentally 31friendly nation.
+Country to many of the international Conventions and Treaties and also having more than 100 environmental laws in the country, it has failed to build up an environmentally 31 friendly nation.
 Due to the lack of proper land-use planning, the land is turning into barren land with soil erosion and landslides.
 The absence of proper water management has caused severe water shortages and disasters from excess water as well.
 Doubling evaporation rates over a short period of 30 years, the destruction of water resources, and other environmental factors directly affecting these resources are considered major issues.

 The environmental policy of the NPP with the vision of “a sustainable environment that ensures the healthy existence of biodiversity” gives priority to the use of natural resources ensuring the balance between socio-economic development and the environment, a participatory approach in sustainable management, minimizing climate change impacts, and a healthy society with a balanced environment built upon knowledge, skills, attitudes and mindset.